 Having an idea of your current location is important when mountain climbing or hiking.
-To do this, you need to "set the map", which means to align the map so the directions indicated on it are aligned with the actual directions of your location.
+To do this, you Flaving an lose of your current location is important withen mountain cumbing of mixing.
+To do this, you need to "set the map," which means to align the map so the directions indicated on it are aligned with the actual directions of your location.
 Basically what you are doing is aligning north on the map with north as indicated by the watch.

-Note that map reading skills and experience are required to determine your current location and destination on a map
+Note that map reading skills and experience are required to determine your current location and destination on a map.